jito-foundation/jito-solana/docs/src/operations/best-practices/general.md

 validator is offline or experiences an issue.
 Downloading a snapshot should only be reserved for occasions when you do not have local state.
 Prolonged downtime or the first install of a new validator are examples of times when you may not have state locally.
-In other cases such as restarts for upgrades, a snapshot download should be avoided.
+In other cases, such as restarts for upgrades, a snapshot download should be avoided.

 To avoid downloading a snapshot on restart, add the following flag to the